Advertiser Disclosure

 Expensify Rewards

-Expensify’s rewards are especially worthwhile for businesses with hig volume spending.
+Expensify’s rewards are especially worthwhile for businesses with high spending levels.

-• Spend $250,000+/month across all Expensify Cards companywide in your first three months and earn 4% cash back on all purchases for those three months and 2% cash back thereafter
+• Spend $250,000+/month across all Expensify Cards companywide and earn a flat 2% cash back on all purchases

-• Spend under $25K/month for three months, and you won’t get any cash back
+• Spend under $25K/month, and you won’t get any cash back

 Expensify Eligibility Requirements